 So as you go about your spring cleaning, consider doing double-duty and decluttering your house at the same time.

 Books, board games, toys, movies, video games, clothes, kitchen gadgets — that’s all stuff you may not need anymore that you can get rid of.

 Bonus points if you can make some money by selling your clutter.
 That’s an easy way to make extra cash, which is great if you’re a one-income family living on a tight budget.

 And there are so many places you can sell your stuff online, including:

 - Decluttr (for DVDs, CDs and video games)

 - Second Sale (for books)

 - Gazelle (for electronics)

 - Poshmark (for high-end clothes and accessories)

-- ThredUp (for kids’ clothes)
+- ThredUp (for kids’ clothes

-10. Aim for done instead of perfect
+10. Aim for done instead of spring cleaning perfection